Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Introduction

 \subsection{Literature Review}

 Channel coding analyses in the CLT regime fix a target error probability $\epsilon \in (0, 1)$ and approximate $\log M^{*}(n, \epsilon)$ as the blocklength $n$ approaches infinity.
-Examples of such results include Strassen's expansion~\cite{strassen} for discrete memoryless channels (DMCs) with capacity $C$, positive $\epsilon$-dispersion $V_{\epsilon}$ \cite[Sec.
-IV]{polyanskiy2010Channel}, and maximal error probability constraint $ \epsilon$, showing
+Examples of such results include Strassen's expansion~\cite{strassen} for discrete memoryless channels (DMCs) with capacity $C$, positive $\epsilon$-dispersion $V_{\epsilon}$ (defined in \cite[Sec.
+IV]{polyanskiy2010Channel}), and maximal error probability constraint $ \epsilon$, showing

-Polyanskiy \emph{et al.} \cite{polyanskiy2010Channel} and Hayashi \cite{hayashi} revisit Strassen's result~\cite{strassen}, showing that the same asymptotic expansion holds for the average error probability constraint, deriving lower and upper bounds on the coefficient of the $\log n$ term, and extending the result to Gaussian channels with maximal and average power constraints.
-In all asymptotic expansions below, the \emph{average} (over the codebook and channel statistics) error probability criterion is employed.
+Polyanskiy \emph{et al.} \cite{polyanskiy2010Channel} and Hayashi \cite{hayashi} revisit Strassen's result, showing that the same asymptotic expansion holds for the average (over the codebook and channel statistics) error probability constraint, deriving lower and upper bounds on the coefficient of the $\log n$ term, and extending the result to Gaussian channels with maximal and average power constraints.
+In all asymptotic expansions below, the \emph{average} error probability criterion is employed.

 For channel coding in the LD regime, one fixes a rate $R = \frac{\log M}{n}$ strictly below the channel capacity and seeks to characterize the minimum achievable error probability $\epsilon^{*}(n, R)$ as the blocklength $n$ approaches infinity.
 In this regime, $\epsilon^{*}(n, R)$ decays exponentially with $n$.
 For $R$ above the critical rate, \cite[Ch.
-5]{gallager1968book} derives the error exponent $E(R)$, i.e.,
+5]{gallager1968book} derives the error exponent $E(R)$, where

 Bounds on the $o(n)$ term in \eqref{eq:Gallag} appear in \cite{altug2014refinement, altug2021onexact, honda2018, segura2018}.
-For the Gaussian channel with a maximal power constraint, in the LD regime, Shannon \cite{shannon1959Probability} derives achievability and converse bounds where the $o(n)$ term is tight up to an $O(1)$ gap.
-Erseghe \cite{erseghe2016} gives an alternative proof of these LD approximations using Laplace integration method.
+For the Gaussian channel with a maximal-power constraint, Shannon \cite{shannon1959Probability} derives LD-regime achievability and converse bounds with an $o(n)$ term that is tight up to an $O(1)$ gap.
+Erseghe \cite{erseghe2016} gives an alternative proof of these LD approximations using the Laplace integration method.
+A recent paper by Vazquez-Vilar \cite{vazquez2021} derives refined non-asymptotic converse bounds for the Gaussian channel under maximal and average power constraints and analyzes these bounds in the LD regime.